HS: A Stubborn Lifelong Partner

 HS can be very unpredictable.
 Last week I felt great!
 I was swimming with my friends, at the gym, and doing everything without it holding me back.
 This week it's like I am a completely different person.
 I have an underarm abscess that will not come to a head, a groin flare that is open but burning, and a nasty thigh flare that's deep under the skin but I can feel it with every stride that I take.
 Some would wonder how can someone who is so active be so unwell within a matter of days?!
 I can tell you how...
 Hidradenitis Suppurativa.
 A stubborn lifelong partner who always needs to shine.

 Some days I can't.
 Some days I just need to rant and allow myself to be angry.
 It can be tough feeling so helpless!
-I have been on medication for my HS since December 2020 and as of this writing, it is July 2021.
 I was virtually flare-free for months.
 I think I tricked myself into believing I was "cured" but as many of you know, HS is an incurable disease.

 HS is very stubborn, it always seems to find a way to take the limelight.
 It can be tough dealing with an "invisible" illness and I often worry I'm letting people down when I cancel plans or sometimes go radio silent.
 It's hard when you don't "look sick."
 I realize that sometimes I am too hard on myself and push myself to my limits but I am learning slowly to listen to my body and rest when I need to.
 This brings me to how HS can cause feelings of guilt.